Read our blog for the latest news and updates:

-The map below gives an overview of the Local History and Genealogy web site click on it for a full size view
+The map below gives an overview of the Local History & Genealogy web site; click on it for a full-size view

 The Local History and Genealogy Division offers expert in-person reference service, as well as telephone and email service for quick reference questions.
 All materials in the Local History and Genealogy Division are restricted to use within the department, but a significant and growing portion of the collection is available online.
 Also, as many materials are old and fragile, photocopying is restricted, but patrons may bring in equipment to photograph items.

 The Local History and Genealogy Division and its partners have digitized photographs, books, manuscripts, maps, directories, postcards, and other items for easy access and for the preservation of original print material held within selected local collections in Monroe County.
 The thousands of items found here represent the rich history of the Rochester region.
 They are of interest to anyone researching local history and genealogy.
 Collections throughout the county can now be searched at one online location, thanks to the cooperation of many partner institutions.

 The Central Library of Rochester and Monroe County boasts one of the premier collections of local historical and genealogical materials in western New York, while smaller municipal libraries have built collections of materials relevant to their particular towns.